-Type Code Measurements & Instrumentation L-T-P Credits Marks PC BTEE-T-PC-008 weasurements & mstrumentation 3-0-0 3 100
+Type Code Measurements & Instrumentation L-T-P Credits Marks PC BTEE-T-PC-008 Measurements & Instrumentation 3-0-0 3 100

 Objectives The objective of this course is to introduce the students to basic principle of operation of different electrical & electronic measuring instruments and their uses in different branches of engineering.
 The course will also introduce the applications of transducers, storage, display and data acquisition systems.
 Pre-Requisites Basic knowledge of intermediate physics, Mathematics, Basic Electrical Engineering and Basic Electronics Engineering is required.
-Teaching Scheme Regular classroom lectures with use of ICT as and when required, session planned to be interactive with focus on problem solving activities.
+Teaching Scheme Regular classroom lectures with use of ICT as and when required, sessions are planned to be interactive with focus on problem solving activities.

-Te eacher's Assessme nt Written A Total

-Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term Total

-05 05 05 25 60 100
+To eacher's Assessme nt Written A ssessment Total Quiz Surprise Test(s) Assignment(s) Mid-Term End-Term iotai 05 05 05 25 60 100